 Each of our named executive officers is eligible to participate in an annual cash incentive compensation program which provides participants with an opportunity to earn variable cash incentive compensation based on individual and company performance.
-For 2023, Mr. Sperzel's target bonus was 100% of his base salary (unchanged from 2022), Mr. Sprague's target bonus was 60% of his base salary (unchanged from 2022).
+For 2023, Mr. Sperzel's target bonus was 100% of his base salary (unchanged from 2022), Mr. Sprague's target bonus was 60% of his base salary (unchanged from 2022), and Mr. Gibbs' target bonus was 60% of his base salary (unchanged from 2022).